 If you’re into the latest technology, you’ll be happy to know that Yamaha’s free Smart Pianist App on your smartphone can pair with the Yamaha P-125.
 This handy app allows you to control settings, rhythms and voices directly from your phone.

-At a price point right around $600, this keyboard won’t require you to break the bank to buy it!
+At a price point right around $600, this digital keyboard won’t require you to break the bank to buy it!

 If you’re a professional, you can’t beat the Roland JUNO D-S88 Lightweight 88-Note Weighted-Action Keyboard with Pro Sounds, which is, in my opinion, the best weighted keyboard for gigging.
 This gig-ready instrument does weigh a bit more than most portable keyboards, at 43.5 lbs, but the strain your muscles might undergo transporting it from place to place is worth it for its superior quality, performance features and sound.